HelloHowAreYouHaveANiceDay/reading-notes/docs/business/operation_management.md

 ### Labor cost and Utilization

+#### Metrics

-**Cycle time** = 1/flow rate =
+**Cycle time** = 1/flow rate

-how much time passes between the flow of two units
+how much time passes between the flow of two units.
+Also the bottleneck process working at full speed.

 **Direct Labor Content:** sum of processing times

 **Direct Idle time** = sum of (cycle time - processing time)

+Slack time relative to bottleneck, since other processes are faster.

+#### Measures

 **Average Labor utilization** = Labor Content/Labor Content + Direct Idle Time

+Captures how much Labor Content is in the total time that is being paid for.

 **Cost of direct Labor** = total wages per unit of time / flow rate per unit of time.

 ::: tip Why labor costs matter to the value chain Companies that purchase products or services from contractors or suppliers are just shifting the labor cost out of their books and into the books of the supplying company.
 As you roll up the total cost across the value chain a greater percentage is given to logistics and labor.

-example: Foxcon's labor force in Apple's value chain.
+example: Foxconn's labor force in Apple's value chain.
 :::

 ### Little's Law